 - all-purpose flour is needed to bind all the ingredients together and give the cookies structure, contributing to the chewiness of the cookies as well.
 If you don't use enough flour, your cookies may spread too much as they bake

-- cocoa powder, specifically Dutch processed cocoa powder, contributes the dark chocolate flavour that you need to balance out the sweet flavour of sugar cookies.
-Don't use natural cocoa powder because the colour of the cookies will be lighter and the flavour won't be as good.
+- cocoa powder—this recipe was tested specifically with Dutch-processed cocoa powder, contributing the dark chocolate flavour that you need to balance out the sweet flavour of sugar cookies.
 I like to use Cacao Barry Extra Brute cocoa powder, which is a dark cocoa powder with a rich flavour.

 - baking soda is a base (alkaline) and contributes to that signature cracked finish that we expect of the best chocolate sugar cookies.
 You need baking soda for the cookies to spread properly and to crack.
 Do not use baking powder.
 Read up on baking soda vs baking powder if you are unsure